-How to spot an unfair term and avoid including it in a consumer contract.
+Find how your firm can spot an unfair contract term and avoid including it in a consumer contract.

 Examples of potentially unfair terms include those that: